 Not only were the performance levels tested, but more importantly extensive acoustic tests were carried out in Aermec’s climatic chamber, which enabled site conditions to be simulated.

 “Aermec has extensive testing facilities on-site at our factory in Italy.
-Our labs are AHRI and Eurovent certified and we provided extensive acoustic testing under ‘witness’ conditions enabling the AELTC to see at first hand performance levels and that acoustic criteria were being met,” said Paul Lawrence, Aermec UK’s managing director.
+In our labs we provided extensive acoustic testing under ‘witness’ conditions enabling the AELTC to see at first hand performance levels and that acoustic criteria were being met,” said Paul Lawrence, Aermec UK’s managing director.

 Once production units were completed, further testing was carried out to ensure peace of mind for the customer.